deeplearning4j/deeplearning4j/generative-adversarial-network.md

 It may be useful to compare generative adversarial networks to other neural networks, such as autoencoders and variational autoencoders.

 Autoencoders *encode* input data as vectors.
-They create a hidden representation of the raw data.
+They create a hidden, or compressed, representation of the raw data.
 They are useful in dimensionality reduction; that is, the vector serving as a hidden representation compresses the raw data into a smaller number of salient dimensions.
 Autoencoders can be paired with a so-called decoder, which allows you to reconstruct input data based on its hidden representation, much as you would with a [restricted Boltzmann machine](./restrictedboltzmannmachine).

 ![Alt text](./img/autoencoder_schema.jpg)
 [Credit: Keras blog](https://blog.keras.io/building-autoencoders-in-keras.html)

 Variational autoencoders are generative algorithm that add an additional constraint to encoding the input data, namely that the hidden representations are normalized.
 Variational autoencoders are capable of both compressing data like an autoencoder and synthesizing data like a GAN.
 However, while GANs generate data in fine, granular detail, images generated by VAEs tend to be more blurred.
 Deeplearning4j's examples include both [autoencoders and variational autoencoders](https://github.com/deeplearning4j/dl4j-examples/tree/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/unsupervised).

+You can bucket generative algorithms into one of three types:

+* Given a label, they predict the associated features (Naive Bayes)
+* Given a hidden representation, they predict the associated features (VAE, GAN)
+* Given some of the features, they predict the rest (inpainting, imputation)

 ## Tips in Training a GAN